Polygyny: Australia

 Polygyny is not legal in Australia.
 The Marriage Act of 1961 under section 94 states that any person who knowingly marries another whose marriage is legally ongoing carries out the act of bigamy.
 The penalty of bigamy is up to five years of imprisonment.
-The Full Court of the Family Court of Australia ruled on March 6, 2016 that it is illegal to have polygamous marriages.
+The Full Court of the Family Court of Australia ruled on March 6, 2016, that it is illegal to have polygamous marriages.
 However, foreign marriages that have potential to be polygamous when it was started will be legally recognized in Australia.
 The court defined a potentially polygamous marriage as if the marriage is not yet polygamous, but if the country where the marriage marginally taken place permits polygamous marriages of either partner to the original marriage at a later date.
 Indigenous populations of Australia have been noted to engage in polygamous relationships.

 Asia

-Many majority-Muslim countries retain the traditional sharia, which interprets teachings of the Quran to permit polygamy with up to four wives.
-Exceptions to this include Albania, Tunisia, Turkey, and former USSR republics.
+Many majority-Muslim countries retain the traditional Sharia, which interprets teachings of the Quran to permit polygamy with up to four wives.
+Exceptions to this include Albania, Tunisia, Turkey, and former Soviet republics.
 Though about 70% of the population of Albania is historically Muslim, the majority is non-practicing.
 Turkey and Tunisia are countries with overwhelmingly Muslim populations that enforce secularist practices by law.
-In the former USSR republics, a prohibition against polygamy has been inherited from Soviet Law.
-In the 21st century, a revival of the practice of polygamy in the Muslim World has contributed to efforts to re-establish its legality and legitimacy in some countries and communities where it is illegal.
+In the former Soviet republics, a prohibition against polygamy has been inherited from Soviet law.
+In the 21st century, a revival of the practice of polygamy in the Muslim world has contributed to efforts to re-establish its legality and legitimacy in some countries and communities where it is illegal.

 Proposals have been made to re-legalize polygamy in other ex-Soviet Muslim republics, such as Kazakhstan, Azerbaijan and Uzbekistan.